Automate your development process

-Learn from this article how to configure the codemagic.yaml file for building Native Android projects on Codemagic CI/CD.
-Since the introduction of the codemagic.yaml
+In this article, we’ll cover how to configure the codemagic.yaml file for building Native Android projects on Codemagic CI/CD.
+Since the codemagic.yaml

-file, it has been a lot easier to keep your build configurations more organized and manage all your workflows with just a single file.
-This file can be committed to version control and gets automatically detected during build from the Codemagic UI.
+file was introduced, it has been a lot easier to keep your build configurations more organized and manage all your workflows with just a single file.
+This file can be committed to version control and gets automatically detected during builds from the Codemagic UI.

 Though Codemagic does not come with support for building native Android and iOS apps directly from the UI, you can easily configure the codemagic.yaml